Letting go of control… and being OK with it.

 Quotes to Stop Worrying About the Uncontrollable

 Like you, I still struggle with letting go of control sometimes.
 So I’ve implemented a simple strategy for helping myself with this predicament.
 In a nutshell, I proactively remind myself NOT to worry about things I can’t control.
-Anytime I catch myself doing so, I pause and read the following seven quotes (taken from our book and blog archive) to myself.
+Anytime I catch myself doing so, I pause and read the following seven quotes (taken from our books and email newsletter archive) to myself.
 Then I take some deep breaths, and reassess the situation with a more mindful presence…

 - You can’t control everything that happens to you, but you CAN control the way you respond.
 And in your response is your greatest power.
 Yes, most of your stress comes directly from the way you think and respond, not the way life is.
 Adjust your attitude, and all that extra stress is gone.

 - Don’t bother worrying about whether there will be problems.
 There will be plenty of them, and you’ll work your way through every one of them.

 - If you worry too much about what might be, and wonder too long about what might have been, you will ignore and completely miss what is.
 Realize that worrying is a misuse of your incredible creative energy.
 Instead of imagining the worst, imagine the best and how you can bring it about.
 (Marc and I show how in the “Happiness” chapter of 1,000 Little Things Happy, Successful People Do Differently.)

 - Today is a choice.
 Today, choose grace over impatience, beauty over negativity, and presence over panic.